uzair142/CV/README.md

 #### Whitethread Institute (2020 to 2022)
 Expertise of Legislation in Islamic Law (Specialisation Programme)

-A full-time post-graduate Islamic Studies course, focused on developing the ability to proficiently research and formulate legal responses to both complex and everyday issues, comprising of the study of important texts on Islamic legal theory, legal maxims, the principles of issuing rulings and derivative rulings.
+Completed a full-time post-graduate Islamic Studies course, focused on developing proficiency in researching and formulating legal responses to complex and everyday issues.
+Coursework included the study of important texts on Islamic legal theory, legal maxims, the principles of issuing rulings, and derivative rulings.
+Demonstrated strong research and analytical skills, as well as an in-depth understanding of Islamic legal principles.